selfuppen/milvus-docs/site/en/faq/operational_faq.md

 The Milvus log is printed to stout (standard output) and stderr (standard error) by default, however we highly recommend redirecting your log to a persistent volume in production.
 To do so, update `log.file.rootPath` in **milvus.yaml**.
 And if you deploy Milvus with `milvus-helm` chart, you also need to enable log persistence first via `--set log.persistence.enabled=true`.

-If you didn't change the config, using kubectl logs <pod-name> or docker logs CONTAINER can also help you to find the log.
+If you didn't change the config, using kubectl logs POD_NAME or docker logs CONTAINER can also help you to find the log.

 #### Can I create index for a segment before inserting data into it?